jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

   - `assertTrue`       - is this thing `True`?
   - `assertEqual`      - are these two things equal?
   - `assertNotEqual`   - are these two things not equal?

-Do you want to [read more about unittest.TestCase methods](https://docs.python.org/3/library/unittest.html?highlight=unittest#classes-and-functions)?

 > ***FOOD FOR THOUGHT***
 > - when x is y, is x also equal to y?